 Workers can submit safety saves to leaders in a paper or digital format, depending on which is the easiest method for your team.

 In my experience, paper safety saves are the easier option because they’re easy to write and you don’t need a fancy technical system in place to receive them.
-All you need is to provide the template and a drop box where workers can submit observations.
+All you need is to provide the safety save template and a drop box where workers can submit them.

 Collecting safety saves is akin to having a suggestion box where employees can make upper leadership more aware of improvement opportunities.
 The main difference with safety saves is that they shouldn’t be anonymous.
 That’s because you want to be able to follow up with workers on their safety concerns.